iyanuyags/Azure-Network-Segmentation-Using-ASGs-and-NSGs/README.md

 This lab demonstrates the implementation of secure virtual networking in Microsoft Azure using Network Security Groups (NSGs) and Application Security Groups (ASGs).

-The objective was to design and enforce controlled network access between two server tiers — Web Servers and Management Servers — in accordance with best security practices
+The objective was to design and enforce controlled network access between two server tiers: Web Servers and Management Servers, in accordance with best security practices

 ## Lab Scenario